NeuroTechX/ntx_slack_archive/_announcements_.md

  >For those who have no idea about NTX Student Club Initiative, here is a small piece from last year: <https://medium.com/neurotechx/ntx-student-clubs-initiative-2fba98b0d082#.fqqy48nc8>

+3/1/2017 2:15 AM

+ **jacobflood** :

+ >Hey everyone, big news: Mindsets Kickstarter goes live tomorrow morning at 8am EST!

+>
+For those of you who arent familiar, Mindset is a pair of overear headphones that integrate EEG sensors into the band to measure and improve concentration.
+Theyre bluetooth, noise cancelling, and give you full access to the data.
+You can get more info at <http://thinkmindset.com|thinkmindset.com>, which will also redirect to the Kickstarter once its up.

+>
+The campaign goes live tomorrow at 8am EST. Be the first to grab one of the early birds, and get 46% off! :smile: